-The Remote Arrows widget can be used on any kind of slider or carousel widget to overtake and control the navigation of that widget remotely.
+The Remote Arrows widget can be used on the Developed by Swiper slider or carousel widget to overtake and control the navigation of that widget remotely.
 You can use it as external Arrows.

 Let us show you how to configure it.

 Inserting a Slider widget first